ukyzky/eurorack/README.md

 2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
 3. (NEW FUNCTION) Save the rhythm
   - 3a. long-press "T rate switch".
-  - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
+  - 3b. then LEDs run animation. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 3c. then press "T deja vu switch".
   - 3d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents saving is executed and "alternative setting edit" mode exited.)
 4. Explore another random rhythm by changing "deja vu knob" or switching deja vu enabled-disabled.
 5. Lock the rhythm by setting "deja vu knob" to 50% with deja vu enabled.
 6. (NEW FUNCTION) Load the previous rhythm
   - 6a. long-press "T rate switch".
-  - 6b. then "T rate LED" becomes blink. (and detouch from the switch.)
+  - 6b. then LEDs run animation. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 6c. then press "X deja vu switch".
   - 6d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents loading is executed and "alternative setting edit" mode exited.)